sarahnp7/aws-intro/labs/05-pager-duty.md

 On *5.
 Review*, review everything and then select "Create Auto Scaling group".

-Select "Close" to get back to the EC2 dashboard... on the Auto Scaling Groups, you'll see a new instance in the bottom menu (Instances tab) as shown below:
+Select "Close" to get back to the EC2 dashboard... on the Auto Scaling Groups, you'll see a new instance at the bottom menu (Instances tab) as shown below:

 ![](../images/autogroup-list.png)